GaiaNet-AI/docs/docs/node-guide/customize.md

 A key feature of GaiaNet is that users can create and deploy proprietary knowledge base on the node to supplement the LLM.
 Each knowledge base is a snapshot file for a vector collection.
-We encourage you to [create your own knowledge base](../creator-guide/knowledge/concepts).
+We encourage you to [create your own knowledge base](../creator-guide/knowledge/concepts.md).
 But you can also use ready-made knowledge bases.
 You will need to do the following.

-* specify the URL to the vector collection (i.e., the `snapshot` or 'snapshot.tar.gz` file) in the `snapshot` option.
+* specify the URL to the vector collection (i.e., the `snapshot` or `snapshot.tar.gz` file) in the `snapshot` option.
 * use the same embedding model that generated this vector collection.
-* modify the `system_prompt` to instruct the model how to answer questions when NO context is found in the vector collection.
+* modify the `system_prompt` to give the model background knowledge.
-* modify the `rag_prompt` to instruct the model how to use the context retrieved from the vector collection.
+* modify the `rag_prompt` to instruct the model to answer the question when context is retrieved from the vector collection.

 The following example changes the knowledge base in the node from "Paris guidebook" to "London guidebook".